llprecasting/recastingCodes/HSCPs/ATLAS-SUSY-2018-42/README.md

 search ([ATLAS-SUSY-2018-42](http://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/PAPERS/SUSY-2018-42/))
 based on the recasting details provided [here](http://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/PAPERS/SUSY-2018-42/hepdata_info.pdf).

+**Note that the recasting is only possible for the inclusive (discovery) signal regions, hence the sensitivity of the recast is smaller than the ATLAS limit setting signal regions.
+As a result the excluded regions for the benchmarks scenarios are smaller than the official ATLAS results**

 ## Pre-Requisites and Installation ##

 The following pre-requisites must be installed before compiling the main code: